 ---|---|---|

-grain structure | Very fine-grained, high density | Coarse-grained, loose structure |
+Grain structure | Very fine-grained, high density | Coarse-grained, loose structure |

-water absorption | Stores a lot of water, swells | Allows water to pass through quickly, remains stable |
+Water absorption | Stores a lot of water, swells | Allows water to pass through quickly, remains stable |

-Load capacity | Low, danger of sinking | High, carries heavy loads well |
+Load capacity | Low, risk of sinking | High, carries heavy loads well |

-behavior in wet conditions | Muddy, slippery, difficult to navigate | Remains dimensionally stable, drains quickly |
+Behavior in wet conditions | Muddy, slippery, difficult to drive on | Remains dimensionally stable, drains quickly |

-behavior in dry conditions | Shrinks, forms cracks | Remains largely unchanged |
+Behavior in dry conditions | Shrinks, forms cracks | Remains largely unchanged |

-compactability | Can be compacted well, but difficult to loosen again | Difficult to compact, but stable after compaction |
+Compactability | Can be compacted well, but difficult to loosen again | Difficult to compact, but stable after compaction |

 What does this mean for construction sites?